TalhaSa9/BlankDiscordBot/README.md

 - You can make changes in package.json.
 - You can customize bot prefix in config.json.
 - You can customize launcher in launcher.bat file.

-- *And you can make customizes and changes in index.js.*